 Robot & Scarecrow has been made with the support of Vero – the social network that is nurturing the next generation of artists, filmmakers and musicians and providing them with new possibilities for people to connect with their work online.

-We congratulate DMC film, Kibwe Tavares and Nexus Studio on a successful project completion and entry to the Sundance film festival in London.
+We congratulate DMC film, Kibwe Tavares and Nexus Studio on a successful project completion and entry to the Sundance film festival and London Film Festival in London.

 The full short film is now available here.